AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/map-components.md

     }
     ```

     `Text` is a standard React component.
 The component uses `this.props.richText` to determine whether the content to render is going to be rich text or plain text.
 The actual "content" used comes from `this.props.text`.
 To avoid a potential XSS attack, the rich text is escaped via `DOMPurify` before using [dangerouslySetInnerHTML](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml) to render the content.
-Recall the `richText` and `text` properties from the JSON Model earlier in the exercise.
+Recall the `richText` and `text` properties from the JSON model earlier in the exercise.

 5. Next take a look at the `TextEditConfig` at ~line 29: